christiexqc/Missing_data_case_study/README.md

 Therefore, the best way to deal with missing values is to code them as such in your dataset and use them throughout your analysis.
 If it is a categorical variable, just create a new level “missing”.
 If it is a continuous variable, replace the missing value with a very large/small number, clearly outside of the range of the variable, i.e. 10^9 or something like that.
 And then, use a model which is not affected by outliers, like for instance decision tree-based classifiers.

+In this project I explored on how to deal with missing data.